 Chris has advised insurers and reinsurers on their:

-· Applications to vary or cancel a Part IV Permission;
+•Applications to vary or cancel a Part 4A Permission;

-· Responses to the FSA's use of its Own Initiative Variation of Permission, information gathering, Skilled Persons Report, and other powers.
+•Response to the UK regulators' use of their own initiative Variation or Cancellation of Permission, information gathering, Skilled Persons Report, and other powers.

 Chris has also advised insurers, banks, insurance brokers, coverholders. motor manufacturers and motor dealers, service providers to the insurance sector, and others on: